Learn about data loss prevention

-DLP reports a vast amount of information into Microsoft 365 from monitoring, policy matches and actions, and user activities.
+DLP reports a vast amount of information into Microsoft Purview from monitoring, policy matches and actions, and user activities.
 You'll need to consume and act on that information to tune your policies and triage actions taken on sensitive items.
-The telemetry goes into the Microsoft 365 Compliance center Audit Logs first, is processed, and makes its way to different reporting tools.
+The telemetry goes into the Microsoft Purview compliance portal Audit Logs first, is processed, and makes its way to different reporting tools.
 Each reporting tool has a different purpose.

 DLP Alerts Dashboard